Afrochemist/Social-Media-Analytics/README.md

 # Social-Media-Analytics

-This repository contains projects dealing with analyzing data in various social media sites.
+This repository contains projects dealing with analyzing data in various social media sites such as

++ Twitter
++ Facebook
++ Instagram